apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

 For any other name the method will return a list of two Customer objects.
 The number of  objects can be increased to test how fast CXF works for larger data.

 Now that the service is implemented it needs to be made available.
-In this example a standalone server is used.
-This can be done either with the JAX-WS API demonstrated in the class CustomerService or using a spring config as demonstrated in the class CustomerServiceSpringServer.
+This samples provides two options for deploying the web service provider: standalone server (using embedded Jetty) or as a WAR file in Tomcat (Version 6.x or 7.x).

 Client implementation
 ---------------------